 The GIPS standards require firms managing separate accounts to construct composites, which aggregate all discretionary portfolios of the same strategy.
-However, even for firms that are not GIPS complaint, the use of composites is considered best practice when reporting investment performance to prospective clients.
+However, even for firms that are not GIPS compliant, the use of composites is considered best practice when reporting investment performance to prospective clients.
 Composites offer a more complete picture than presenting performance of a model or “representative portfolio” – which usually leave prospects wondering whether the information is truly representative or if the portfolio presented was “cherry picked.”

 When creating and maintaining composites, firms must ensure that portfolios are included in the correct composite for the right time period – the period for which you had full discretion to implement the composite strategy for that portfolio.
 This is achieved by following a clearly documented set of policies and procedures for composite inclusion and exclusion.
 However, what happens when changes are made to a portfolio and those changes are not communicated to the person maintaining the composite?

 In an ideal world, information in your firm would flow perfectly so that the person maintaining your composites knows exactly what is happening with the firm’s clients.
 In reality, client requests commonly result in small or temporary changes to the portfolio (e.g., halt trading, raise cash) that are not formally documented in the client’s investment guidelines or investment policy statement.